HazyResearch/deepdive/doc/development-cycle.md

 ## 3. Evaluate & Debug

-Based on our observation of [several successful DeepDive applications](showcase/apps.md), we can say that the more rapid the user moves through the development cycle, the more quick she acheives high-quality.
+Based on our observation of [several successful DeepDive applications](showcase/apps.md), we can say that the more rapid the user moves through the development cycle, the more quick she achieves high-quality.
-By evaluating the predictions made by the system through formal error analysis supported by interactive tools, the user can identify the most common mode of errors after each iteration.
+Users can identify the most common mode of errors after each iteration by evaluating the predictions made by the system.
+This is done via formal error analysis supported by interactive tools.
-Such information enables the user to focus on fixing the mistakes that caused such class of errors, instead of spending her time poorly on some corners that only give marginal improvement.
+This enables the user to focus on fixing the mistakes that caused the observed errors, instead of spending her time poorly on some corners that might only give marginal improvement.

 DeepDive provides a suite of tools and guides to accelerate the development process, which are documented in the following pages: